VazkiiMods/Botania/CONTRIBUTING.md

   a must-have basis.
 The bar for new features is quite high.

 ## Submitting Changes
+* Run scripts/gitconfig.sh from the repo root to set some useful git defaults locally
 * Run the `checkSyntax` Gradle task to make sure your changes pass our style guidelines
 * The `spotlessJavaApply` Gradle task can fix most violations for you.
 * Target the default branch of the repository in all PR's (unless it's a hotfix that only applies to an older version).